 reverse.
 You can forward a port on the remote machine to the local machine

-Learn to forward a port on a remote machine to a local machine while initiating the SSH tunnel from the local machine.
+while still initiating the tunnel from the local machine.

 To set up the reverse tunnel, use:

 What this does is initiate a connection to remote.mydomain.com

 and forwards TCP port 1100 on remote.mydomain.com to TCP port 1100 on

 local.mydomain.com.
 The “-n” option tells ssh to associate standard input with /dev/null, “-N” tells

 ssh to just set up the tunnel and not to prepare a command stream, and “-T”

 tells ssh not to allocate a pseudo-tty

 on the remote system.
 These options are useful because all that is desired is